 Cronyism and Oligopolies

 More specifically and technically, we’ll be looking at monopolistic practices that happen in types of oligopolies (where a monopoly is a single person controlling a market, a monopsony is a single entity controlling a market [what most people mean when they say monopoly], a duopoly is two entities, and oligopoly generally describes “a few” entities dominating a market).

-We will not only look at this in terms of economics alone, but in terms of politics where “cronyism” describes government involvement in the creation of, and maintaining of, oligopolies.
+We will not only look at this in terms of economics alone, but in terms of their relation to politics where “cronyism” describes government involvement in the creation of, and maintaining of, oligopolies.
 We will also look at antitrust and competition laws which is the breaking up of monopolies by government (which can itself be a form of cronyism).

 The Free Market vs. State Intervention

 Both free-market capitalism (classic liberal and neoclassical economics) and “social capitalism” (social liberal “mixed-market” “new Keynesian” economics) have drawbacks, namely those related to oligopolies and cronyism respectively.

 First let’s define these two basic types of capitalism and their respective economic theories, and then we’ll further define cronyism, monopolies, “cronyist monopolies”, and other types of economic and political oligopolies to see how each can be a corrupting force on socioeconomic systems.

 TIP: Need to brush up on terms, check out our page on the types of liberalism and conservatism.

 Classical Economics Vs. Social Economics – Free-Market Capitalism Vs. Social Capitalism